 Bourek (Algerian Spring Rolls)

 Bourek are an Algerian version of spring rolls, and they can include a wide variety of fillings.
 I used the recipe for chicken bourek from My Excellent Degustations, which also includes onion, garlic, potato, mozzarella, olives, tomato, cilantro, and cumin.

 I’d never made spring rolls before, and so when I saw ‘spring roll skins’ at the supermarket, that’s what I bought.
 It turns out there are ones made of wheat, which is what I was probably supposed to use, and ones made of rice paper, which is what I got.
 I mean, there was a picture on the packet of fried spring rolls and everything, but when I fried my spring rolls, they did not look like that.
 I thought maybe they needed to cook longer, because the recipe didn’t include detailed frying instructions and I was kind of winging it.
 But even after leaving a few in longer, they didn’t seem to be browning, so I gave up on that.

 In the end, they were crispy and tasted really good, so it didn’t really matter.
 I’m sure I will make these again, only next time I will try to use the right kind of spring roll skin!

 Couscous is Algeria’s national dish.
 It’s usually served with other meals, and it’s common to make a vegetable couscous like this, with cooked vegetables served over the couscous.

 I used the recipe from Food.com but I omitted the yellow squash.
-I wasn’t really sure about the whole cloves, so I left them out and instead added a dash of ground cloves, with the idea that I could add more if I thought it was safe.
+Additionally, I wasn’t sure about the whole cloves so I used a dash of ground cloves instead.
+I figured I could add more if needed.
 I also reduced the cinnamon by a lot, using the same logic.
-While I’d like to be as authentic as possible, I also need to be able to eat what I make.
+While I’d like to be as authentic as possible, I also need to be able to eat what I make!